Lilu’s compression bra aims to help nursing mothers pump more milk faster

 Lilufront

 Priced at $249, it’s also one of those “luxury” baby products.
-It’s not something as essential as diapers and wipes, but will compete for parents’ dollars alongside other “baby tech” products, like fancy baby monitors, or booties that detect baby’s vitals.
+It’s not something as essential as diapers and wipes, but will compete for parents’ dollars alongside other “baby tech” products, like fancy baby monitors, or booties that detect babies’ vitals.

 And the company can’t currently claim that the device will help moms produce more milk than manual massage, because they haven’t yet tested it at scale.